Constitution of Angola

-Since its independence from Portugal in 1975, Angola has had three constitutions.
+Since the Angolan War of Independence from Portugal in 1975, Angola has had three constitutions.
 The first came into force in 1975 as an "interim" measure; the second was approved in a 1992 referendum, and the third one was instituted in 2010.

 Angola was a colony of Portugal for more than 400 years, beginning the 15th century.
-Three principal parties, MPLA, National Front for the Liberation of Angola the FNLA and the National Union for Total Independence of Angola the UNITA, fought for independence.
+Three principal parties, MPLA, National Front for the Liberation of Angola (FNLA) and the National Union for Total Independence of Angola (UNITA), fought for independence.
 After many years of conflict that weakened all of the insurgent parties, Angola gained independence on 11 November 1975, after the Carnation Revolution overthrew the Marcelo Caetano regime in Portugal.
 A fight for dominance broke out immediately between the three nationalist movements, resulting in a civil war soon after independence.
 The civil war continued with UNITA fighting against the ruling MPLA.
 Both parties received support and backing from other countries.

 Constitutional revisions in 1976 and 1980 more clearly established a revolutionary socialist, one-party state as a national goal.

 In 1992, the 1975 constitution was completely rewritten to allow a multiparty democratic republic, in the form of a presidential system, starting with multiparty elections and direct election of the president.

-The 2010 amendment of the Constitution named the president of Angola as head of state, head of the executive branch and commander-in-chief of the Angolan armed forces.
+The 2010 amendment of the constitution named the president of Angola as head of state, head of the executive branch and commander-in-chief of the Angolan armed forces.
 The new constitution abolished direct election of the president; under its provisions, the person heading the list of candidates of the majority party in the assembly automatically becomes president, and the second person on the list, vice-president.
 This constitution, still in effect, limits the president to two five-year terms.